fontforge/fontforge.github.io/en-US/about/project/gsoc/2013/index.md

 #### Why is your organization applying to participate in Google Summer of Code 2013?
 What do you hope to gain by participating?

-FontForge has a lot of powerful tools
+FontForge has a lot of powerful functionality under the hood, but the user interface sucks.
+We hope font design is an interesting nexus of technology and design for students interested in UX-centered development, and from participating in GSOC FontForge will gain a better interface in various areas.

 #### Has your organization participated in past Google Summer of Codes? (yes/no)